-- The Data Importer agrees to review the legality of the request for disclosure, in particular whether it remains within the powers granted to the requesting public authority, and to challenge the request if, after careful assessment, it concludes that there are reasonable grounds to consider that the request is unlawful under the laws of the country of destination, applicable obligations under international law and principles of international comity.
-The Data Importer shall, under the same conditions, pursue possibilities of appeal.
-When challenging a request, the Data Importer shall seek interim measures with a view to suspending the effects of the request until the competent judicial authority has decided on its merits.
+- (a) The data importer agrees to review the legality of the request for disclosure, in particular whether it remains within the powers granted to the requesting public authority, and to challenge the request if, after careful assessment, it concludes that there are reasonable grounds to consider that the request is unlawful under the laws of the country of destination, applicable obligations under international law and principles of international comity.
+The data importer shall, under the same conditions, pursue possibilities of appeal.
+When challenging a request, the data importer shall seek interim measures with a view to suspending the effects of the request until the competent judicial authority has decided on its merits.
 It shall not disclose the personal data requested until required to do so under the applicable procedural rules.
-These requirements are without prejudice to the obligations of the Data Importer under clause 14.5. - 15.2.2 The Data Importer agrees to document its legal assessment and any challenge to the request for disclosure and, to the extent permissible under the laws of the country of destination, make the documentation available to the Data Exporter.
-It shall also make it available to the competent supervisory authority on request. - 15.2.3 The Data Importer agrees to provide the minimum amount of information permissible when responding to a request for disclosure, based on a reasonable interpretation of the request.
+These requirements are without prejudice to the obligations of the data importer under Clause 14(e). - (b) The data importer agrees to document its legal assessment and any challenge to the request for disclosure and, to the extent permissible under the laws of the country of destination, make the documentation available to the data exporter.
+It shall also make it available to the competent supervisory authority on request.
+[For Module Three: The data exporter shall make the assessment available to the controller.] - (c) The data importer agrees to provide the minimum amount of information permissible when responding to a request for disclosure, based on a reasonable interpretation of the request.

-SECTION 4 - FINAL PROVISIONS
+SECTION IV - FINAL PROVISIONS

-16. NON-COMPLIANCE WITH THE CLAUSES AND TERMINATION
+NON-COMPLIANCE WITH THE CLAUSES AND TERMINATION

-- 16.1 The Data Importer shall promptly inform the Data Exporter if it is unable to comply with these clauses, for whatever reason. - In the event that the Data Importer is in breach of these clauses or unable to comply with these clauses, the Data Exporter shall suspend the transfer of personal data to the Data Importer until compliance is again ensured or the contract is terminated.
-This is without prejudice to clause 14.6. - 16.3 The Data Exporter shall be entitled to terminate the contract, insofar as it concerns the processing of personal data under these clauses, where: - the Data Exporter has suspended the transfer of personal data to the Data Importer pursuant to clause 16.2 and compliance with these clauses is not restored within a reasonable time and in any event within one month of suspension; - 16.3.2 the Data Importer is in substantial or persistent breach of these clauses; or - the Data Importer fails to comply with a binding decision of a competent court or supervisory authority regarding its obligations under these clauses.
+- (a) The data importer shall promptly inform the data exporter if it is unable to comply with these Clauses, for whatever reason. - (b) In the event that the data importer is in breach of these Clauses or unable to comply with these Clauses, the data exporter shall suspend the transfer of personal data to the data importer until compliance is again ensured or the contract is terminated.
+This is without prejudice to Clause 14(f).

+- (c) The data exporter shall be entitled to terminate the contract, insofar as it concerns the processing of personal data under these Clauses, where: - the data exporter has suspended the transfer of personal data to the data importer pursuant to paragraph (b) and compliance with these Clauses is not restored within a reasonable time and in any event within one month of suspension; - (ii) the data importer is in substantial or persistent breach of these Clauses; or - (iii) the data importer fails to comply with a binding decision of a competent court or supervisory authority regarding its obligations under these Clauses.

 In these cases, it shall inform the competent supervisory authority of such non-compliance.
-Where the contract involves more than two Parties, the Data Exporter may exercise this right to termination only with respect to the relevant Party, unless the Parties have agreed otherwise.
+Where the contract involves more than two Parties, the data exporter may exercise this right to termination only with respect to the relevant Party, unless the Parties have agreed otherwise.